-The Health and Social Work Professions Order 2001 requires that the annual accounts are audited by "persons the Council appoints", and then examined and certified by the

-Comptroller and Auditor General, who reports to Parliament.
+The Health and Social Work Professions Order 2001 requires that the annual accounts are audited by "persons the Council appoints", and then examined and certified by the Comptroller and Auditor General, who reports to Parliament.
 In previous years the National Audit Office has performed a dual role, auditing the accounts on behalf of Council and supporting the Comptroller and Auditor General's certification to Parliament.
 For 2018-19 onwards, the Council has appointed haysmacintyre to audit the accounts, reporting to the Council, alongside the National Audit Office, who will continue to audit the accounts, relying where appropriate on the work of haysmacintyre, and supporting the Comptroller and Auditor General's certification to Parliament.
 The auditors have audited the Financial statements and certain sections of the remuneration report.
-The cost of providing audit services was £32,119 (£27,119 including VAT charged by haysmacintyre and £5,000 charged by the National Audit Office).
+The cost of providing audit services was £32,119 (£27,119 including VAT charged by haysmacintyre and £5,000 charged by the National Audit Office) (2017-18, £24,000 charged by haysmacintyre and £5,000 by the National Audit Office).
 There was no external auditor remuneration for non-audit work.